-2503 W. 16th St. Sedalia 65301
+2503 W. 16th St. Sedalia 65301 Telephone: (660) 827-8150 www.mostatefair.com

-Telephone: (660) 530-5600 www.mostatefair.com / missouristatefair2@hotmail.com The Missouri State Fair is one of the state's largest agricultural events, with exhibits showcasing livestock, row crops, horticulture and floriculture.
+The Missouri State Fair is one of the state's largest agricultural events, with exhibits show-casing livestock, row crops, horticulture and floriculture.
 It also features agribusiness exhibits and displays of Missouri-produced commodities.

 Established in 1899, the Missouri State Fair is one of the oldest in the nation.
-The fairgrounds, which cover 396 acres in Sedalia (Pettis County), are open all year, providing facilities for horse and livestock shows, art and craft festivals, camping, rallies and other events.
+The fairgrounds, which cover 396 acres in Sedalia (Pettis County), are open year round, providing facilities for horse and livestock shows, art and craft festivals, camping, rallies and other events.